Our Recent Investors In People Review

-It’s that time again!
-The Investors in People (IIP) results are in.
-We are incredibly proud of getting GOLD in this year’s new assessing standards.
+We are incredibly proud of recieving GOLD in this year’s Investors in People (IIP) new assessing standards.

-Since our last IIP blog, we have been under assessment which came to an end in November.
+Since our last IIP blog, we have been under assessment which has come to an end in November.
 Over the festive period, we have been waiting for the results.
 Here’s what our HR Manager, Emma Ruffinato had to say: “I am absolutely delighted that we achieved gold this year.
 I knew it was going to be challenging, but the way the team have feedback is brilliant.
-I think the staff should be really proud of the recognition for working for a desirable employer and the reason for them is because of them.”
+I think the staff should be really proud of the recognition for working for a desirable employer and the reason, for them, is because of them.”

 Over the decade that we’ve engaged IIP, from early on, we’ve managed to consistently uphold the gold status.
 Last year, IIP reevaluated their assessment criteria.
 They decided to create a more rigorous framework.
 They created a platinum level in which organisations can raise the bar up to.